Zamus/git-search-repositories-api-test/README.md

 - Automation takes into consideration the API rate limiting: :white_check_mark:
 - Instructions on how to run it: :white_check_mark:
 - Custom user&repo data needed for some test cases: :white_check_mark:
+- Test status visual reporting tools (e.g. Allure): :white_check_mark:

 - CI implementation: :x:
   - While this would make it a more complete solution, and it's considered in the testing strategy for scaling and making sure we can run our tests anytime/anywhere, but because of time constraints it will not be done for this example.
-  - At the same time, no test status visual reporting tools (e.g. Allure) are being used.
   - A nice to have would have been to have a docker image build so that it can run anywhere.
 - Implementation of backend logic for API request-response handling: :x:
   - For this example, the rest-assured library will be used.
 As it's a very popular tool it provides use with ease of usage and community support.
 There are no use cases that demand a custom solution.